-disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
+We provide support and tailor provision for any individual who has significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
+We do this to ensure that needs are effectively met.

-These needs can be described broadly under the following headings:
+We make provision for and meet the needs of pupils, these needs can be described broadly under the following headings: